UW-POLS501/2018/content/_index.md

 2. Import and clean tabular data for use in statistical analysis using R
 3. Write clean, reusable, and reliable R code using current best practices
 4. Produce reproducible research using literate programming (R Markdown), version control (git and GitHub), and current best practices
-5. Explain the difference between descriptive, predictive, and causal stastical questions.
+5. Explain the difference between descriptive, predictive, and causal statistical questions.
 7. Explain the difference between estimation and hypothesis testing that can be used to make causal claims from observational data, including
 8. Conduct, interpret, and communicate results from  t-tests, `$\chi^2$` tests, and linear regression.